 -Quality over quantity.
 Your portfolio should consist of approximately 12-18 pieces of your best work (8-10 pieces of each style, if you have more than one).
 Your portfolio is only as strong as the weakest piece, so if you are not 100% happy with a piece, it should never ever make its way into your portfolio.

 -You do not need to show many different artistic styles.
 Again, quality over quantity.
 Concentrate on one style that you know with all certainty is your very best work and that you also enjoy doing the most, because you’re going to be doing a lot of it…like a lot.
 If you really truly love and excel at more than one style equally, it is okay to have a second, but be absolutely certain that the quality is equal to that of your primary style.
 Again, your portfolio is only as good as your weakest style.
 It’s better to be a specialist at one thing, than mediocre at many things.
 Having a signature style will set you apart and can make your work highly desired by your ideal client.

 -Make sure some of your portfolio pieces look like actual projects or assignments.
 Even if you are not getting paid work at the moment you can create a personal project or give yourself assignments.
-Join art prompt groups on Instagram, Facebook or Twitter for weekly or monthly assignments.
-My personal favorite is the Colour Collective prompt using the #colour_collective hashtag over on Twitter.
-These popular art prompt hashtags are a great way to be discovered too!
-Publishers are also constantly republishing classics, so choose a story (i.e. Cinderella, Goldilocks and the Three Bears, etc.) and do a series of sequential illustrations reinterpreting the story in a new way.
+Join art prompt groups on social media for weekly or monthly assignments.
+My personal favorites are Colour Collective over on Twitter and IlloStories over on facebook.
+Using their hashtags are a great way to be discovered too!
+Publishers also love republishing classics, so choose a story (i.e. Cinderella, Goldilocks and the Three Bears, etc.) and do a series of sequential illustrations reinterpreting the story in a new way.
+Another misconception is with new artists is that you need paid or contracted client work to build your portfolio, so do not think that you need to do some projects for free or very low wages to build your portfolio.
+It will be a better investment of your valuable time creating personal pieces that fulfill a specific purpose for your portfolio.